oplS17projects/RCat/README.md

 We will also be building out a series of virtual machines in a private subnet to be used as target machines for our demonstration and testing.

 ### Deliverable and Demonstration

+Our final product will be give results similar to when using netcat or NCat as a network scanner, but will map common ports to the service they are associated with.
+One of the bigger differentiators between our deliverable product and NMap is that NMap employs service and version detection by parsing responses and comparing with a database.

 We would like a couple components to be involved in our demo.
 We will create a private network using several virtual machines exposing a variety of services that we will scan against.
 Some services/machines will be protected by firewalls and we will discuss the implications.
 We will also scan several internet facing sites that could be considered kosher to scan, ie http://scanme.nmap.org or google's public DNS servers such as 8.8.8.8

 We will compare results of our scanner to actual open ports of the systems using netstat.